developer-3/developer-3/README.md

-Hi 👋 My name is Adam Anderson
+Hi 👋 My name is Adam
 ==============================

 CSE Student and Amazon Intern